Panama City Beach, Florida: Real estate boom

-A construction boom in the early to mid-2000s changed the image of the area due to the older homes and motels being replaced with high-rise condominiums and more expansive homes.
-However, this is turning unobstructed, low-rise beach views and affordable waterfront property into rarities.
+A construction boom in the early to mid-2000s changed the image of the area due to the older homes and motels being replaced with high-rise condominiums and more expansive homes, though this is turning unobstructed, low-rise beach views and affordable waterfront property into rarities.
 At the peak of the real estate boom, many beachfront properties had quadrupled or more in value since 2000.
-In November 2006 CNN/Money named Panama City Beach the No. 1 real estate market in America for the next five years in.
+In November 2006, CNN/Money named Panama City Beach the number-one real-estate market in America for the next five years in.

 Beachfront property has sold for upwards of $60,000 per "front foot" (linear foot) at the top of the market.
 The downturn in the U.S. real estate market in 2007, combined with a surge of new condo construction, brought spiraling prices somewhat under control.
-With the real estate boom, Panama City Beach became a well known destination for spring break.
+With the real estate boom, Panama City Beach became a well-known destination for spring break.

 Category 5 Hurricane Michael made landfall near Mexico Beach in Bay County on October 10, 2018, becoming one of the strongest and most-destructive hurricanes in American history as it destroyed a large part of the county, including many structures in Mexico Beach and Panama City.

-An EF-0 tornado did minor damage to the northwest part of Panama City Beach, Florida on February 15.
+An EF-0 tornado did minor damage to the northwest part of Panama City Beach on February 15.

 Geography

-According to the United States Census Bureau, the town has a total area of 48.2 km2, of which 47.6 km2 is land and 0.6 km2 – or 1.17% – is water.
+According to the United States Census Bureau, the town has a total area of 48.2 km2, of which 0.6 km2 or 1.17% is covered by water.

 Panama City Beach is located towards the eastern half of the Florida Panhandle, along the Gulf of Mexico.
 The main roads through the town are U.S. Route 98 and Florida State Road 30.
 US 98 runs from northwest to southeast just inland from the coast, leading east 10 mi to Panama City and northwest 47 mi to Destin.
 FL-30 runs along the coast from northwest to southeast as Front Beach Rd, leading east to Panama City and northwest 15 mi to Rosemary Beach.
 There are approximately 9 mi of shoreline in Panama City Beach fronting the Gulf of Mexico.